Contact Us for a Free Consultation (213) 542-0979

 • “Any person who willfully makes threats to commit a crime resulting in great bodily injury or death, with intent it should be taken as a threat, under circumstances so immediate and specific as to relay to the person threatened, an immediate prospect of execution of the threat, which causes them to be in fear their safety or their immediate family.”

-The unlawful threat can be made verbally, in writing, or by means of electronic communication like email or text messages.
-Note that there is no requirement that defendant ever had an actual intent of carrying out the threat.
+The unlawful threat can be made verbally, in writing, or through electronic communication like email or text messages.
+Note that there is no requirement that the defendant ever had an actual intent to carry out the threat.

-Further, your threats must place the victim in reasonable fear that means they were actually fearful and the fear was sustained.
+Further, your threats must place the victim in reasonable fear, which means they were fearful and the fear was sustained.
 This is a frequent target of attack by experienced legal counsel.

-A felony PC 422 criminal threats conviction is serious business that will typically result in a significant California state prison sentence and a “strike” under the three strikes law.
+A felony PC 422 criminal threats conviction is serious business that typically results in a significant California state prison sentence and a “strike” under the three strikes law.

-For more detailed information, our Los Angeles criminal defense lawyers are providing an overview of the law below.
+For more detailed information, our Los Angeles criminal defense lawyers provide an overview of the law below.

 What Must a Prosecutor Prove for a Criminal Threats Conviction?

-In order for a prosecutor to convict someone of making criminal threats that is violation of Penal Code 422 PC, there are several different factors they must prove beyond any reasonable doubt.
+For a prosecutor to convict someone of making criminal threats that violate Penal Code 422 PC, there are several factors they must prove beyond any reasonable doubt.

-• defendant willfully made threats to injure or kill someone;
+• The defendant willfully made threats to injure or kill someone;

 • threat was made verbally, in writing, or by electronic communication;